DannyArends/UM-HET3/README.md

 The code for progressive QTL mapping in this repository follows specific conventions to ensure consistency and clarity.
 The analysis relies on a genetic map created from Monsterplex Capture DNA-Sequencing and Sequenom MassARRAY data.
 The codebase is designed to handle the complex genetic structure of the UM-HET3 population, a four-way cross derived from four distinct parental strains.

-Before data is formatted for R/Qtl v1, genotypes are coded as follows:
+The data is formatted for R/Qtl v1, and as such genotypes are coded as follows:

-AA for the BALB/cByJ strain
+- AA for the BALB/cByJ strain
-BB for the C57BL/6J strain
+- BB for the C57BL/6J strain
-CC for the C3H/HeJ strain
+- CC for the C3H/HeJ strain
-DD for the DBA/2J strain
+- DD for the DBA/2J strain

 The code also accounts for phase-known alleles where the counterpart is uncertain or not imputed.
 These are represented with a question mark.
-For example, a genotype with an A allele from one parent and an unknown allele from the other is coded as A?.
+For example, a genotype with an A allele from the BALB/cByJ parent and an unknown allele from the other is coded as A?.
 Similarly, an unknown allele combined with a known C allele is represented as ?C. This convention allows the analysis to proceed even with incomplete genotyping data, maintaining the integrity of the genetic map.

 ### Contributing 🙌